ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 But what data does it hold?

 Go to Discover and select the appropiate interval. it's default it's last 15 minutes to it is very likely that you won't find any data even though it is there.
-So broad the interval to make sure it is wide enough to discover your data.
+So widen the interval to make sure it is wide enough to find your data.

 ![Kibana](/images/30-elasticsearch.png)